Building On Green Belt – Planning & NPPF

-Similarly to extensions to houses in green belt, in our experience different LPA’s have different approaches and requirements for new houses in green belt.
+Similarly to extensions to houses in the green belt, in our experience different LPA’s have different approaches and requirements for new houses in the green belt.
 Typically though we have found new replacement homes proposing over a 15% increase from the existing dwelling is seen as being materially larger.
-Elements such as double height spaces, basements, permitted development, outbuildings, garden rooms etc. can add further complication to the issues.
+Elements such as double-height spaces, basements, permitted development, outbuildings, garden rooms etc. can add further complication to the issues.

 Hunter Architects & Planners have been involved with many challenging house extension and replacement dwelling projects within open countryside and particularly Green Belt.
 By way of two brief examples: